youtype/boto3_stubs_docs/mypy_boto3_directconnect/client.md

 ### untag_resource

-Removes one or more tags from the specified AWS Direct Connect resource.
+Removes one or more tags from the specified Direct Connect resource.

 Type annotations for `boto3.client("directconnect").untag_resource` method.